WarRoc22/SSIS-Airline-Ingest-Part-1/README.md

 I've also created an error-checking stored procedure.
 The error-checking stored procedure will error out any record that has the following:

-Missing First Name
+Missing First Name,
-Missing Last Name
+Missing Last Name,
-Duplicate PassengerID
+Duplicate PassengerID,
 Missing PassengerID

 I've deployed the SSIS package from SSIS to SSMS.

 In SSIS/Visual Studio, I did the following: